wpilibsuite/frc-characterization/drive-characterization/README.md

 * Install Python 3.6 on your data gathering computer that will be connected to the robot's network
-* Once finished, install matplotlib, scipy, and statsmodels
+* Once finished, install pynetworktables, matplotlib, scipy, and statsmodels

-On Windows the command to install matplotlib, scipy, and statsmodels is as follows:
+On Windows the command to install pynetworktables, matplotlib, scipy, and statsmodels is as follows:

-    py -3 -m pip install matplotlib scipy statsmodels
+    py -3 -m pip install pynetworktables matplotlib scipy statsmodels

 Prerequisites (Robot)
 ---------------------

-Your robot must have encoders attached to the drivetrain to measure the robot's velocity.
+Your robot must have encoders attached to the drivetrain to measure the robot's position and velocity.

 If using a Python robot program, see the RobotPy installation documentation to install software needed to deploy robot code, and how to install RobotPy on